microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 The existing inline spir-v has limited support for adding a builtin output.
 This would have most of the same problems as declaring a builtin input.

-Nine of the 111 extensions add new builtin outputs.
-It would be good to have a clean way to do this.
-I'm proposing a new function attribute `vk::ext_builtin_ouput(val)` that, like `vk::ext_instruction`, will imply a definition for the function.
-When the user calls the function, it will set the value of the output to `val`.
+Existing extensions add new builtin outputs.
+To support adding builtin outputs from source, this proposal adds a new vk::ext_builtin_output attribute that applies to a function declaration providing an implicit definition which sets the value of the output to the provided parameter value.

 For example, we could declare the `gl_FragStencilRefARB` builtin in a header file like this: